 Mark Stobbs - our Director of Scrutiny and Quality gives a very personal account of what LGBT+ history month means to him

 In her guest blog - Chief Executive of the Academy for Healthcare Science, Janet Monkman talks about Accredited Registers and what could an alternative to statutory regulation mean for the NHS, the public, patients and the workforce

 As we continue to welcome responses to our consultation, our Head of Accreditation Melanie Venables explains why it's important and what this means for the future of Accredited Registers

 Jan 26, 2021

-The second in our series of guest blogs looking at the impact of the Coronvirus pandemic across the four nations of the UK – a guest blog from Dr Angela Parry from Health Education and Improvement Wales
+In the third of our series of guest blogs looking at the impact of the Coronavirus pandemic across the four nations of the UK – a guest blog from Lynsey Cleland of Healthcare Improvement Scotland - Community Engagement

 Sign up to our e-newsletter to get regular updates about our work